jpukg/Jpa-Hibernate/readme.md

 ### JPQL ###

-SQl is used to manipulate data from dataabse directly whereas JPQl is also used to manipulate data from dataabse indirectly .
+JPQL is similar to SQL, but operates on objects, attributes and relationships instead of tables and columns .
 To create JPQL ` EntityManager.createQuery()` is used

-There are there types of JPQL
+There are following types of JPQL

 1. Dynamic Query :

 	Update persistence.xml